Ex-NBA star Shawn Bradley ‘suicidal’ after bike crash left him paralyzed

 He spent three weeks in an intensive care unit before moving to neurological rehabilitation, where medical staff had to find new ways to work with such a large frame.

+Once home, Mr Bradley’s wife Carrie and her three kids set to work on helping the recovery.
+Mr Bradley is estranged from his first wife and their six children, according to Sports Illustrated.

-Paralyzed from the chest down, they created a custom, 500-pound mechanical wheelchair that took three months to engineer and cost more than most cars, with the possible exception of the $120,000 cargo van they need to fit the cumbersome rig.
+Paralyzed from the chest down, the family created a custom, 500-pound mechanical wheelchair that took three months to engineer and cost more than most cars, with the possible exception of the $120,000 cargo van they need to fit the cumbersome rig.

 While it’s early days, Mr Bradley hopes to work towards recovery, focusing on moving from the wheelchair to his bed without help.